 drop treatment

-** randomly assign observations to four equally-sized groups
+** randomly assign observations to four groups

 gen randnum = runiform()